 Encryption is a method of securing data by scrambling the bits of a computer's files so that they become illegible.
 The only method of reading the encrypted files is by decrypting them with a key; the key is unlocked with a password.

-Whole disk encryption protects everything on a disk drive – including the operating system – as well as USB flash and other external drives.
+Whole disk encryption protects everything on a disk drive – including the operating system.
 Even files you may not know about that keep exact copies of data that you've been working on, such as temporary files are encrypted.

-- Most useful on machines or peripherals that are likely to be lost or stolen (e.g., laptops and USB drives), but can be installed on desktops as well
+- Most useful on hardware that is likely to be lost or stolen (e.g., laptops and USB drives), but can be enabled on desktops as well.

-If you are unsure whether you should be using whole disk encryption for compliance with data security regulations, contact IS&T via firstname.lastname@example.org.
+Note: Visit Encryption at MIT to learn about options and recommendations.
+Contact the Service Desk if you are unsure whether you should be using whole disk encryption for compliance with data security regulations.